What is a hostel?

 There is a small market one mile away in the town of Moss Beach.
 Larger grocery stores can be found five miles north in Pacifica (Safeway and Fresh & Easy) and eight miles south in Half Moon Bay (Safeway and New Leaf).

-Point Montara Lighthouse Hostel has two self-service kitchens where you can bring your own food and dine.
+HI Point Montara Lighthouse has two self-service kitchens where you can bring your own food and dine.
 Each kitchen is complete with a stove, oven, microwave, refrigerators, coffee maker, and tea kettle.
 Please label and date your food.
 Both of the kitchens have dining tables, and we have an adjacent spacious dining room.

 There are also many local restaurants and cafes nearby offering all types of cuisine.
 Prices range from moderate to expensive.
 Feel free to ask staff for recommendations!
 Point Montara also has an espresso bar featuring locally roasted, freshly ground, Fair Trade and organic coffee.